noawe-boi/NoahsObsidianSync/Physics FA2 Grade 11.md

 ## 6. Analysis:

 ##### Describe data collection process
-How did they find the frequency of the 7th harmo
+How did they find the frequency of the 7th harmonic in the first place.

 ##### Clearly present raw data